jakubzahumensky/microscopy_analysis/README.md

 **Microsoft Excel/LibreOffice Calc** – optional – for manual data processing (not recommended)

 ## Copyright
-The code is available under the CC BY-NC licence.
+The codes and scripts are available under the CC BY-NC licence.
 The users are free to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes.
 Attribution to the creator is required.